Battlepillars/Wro/README.md

 When both sensors are healthy, we take the average of the readings of both sensors.
 Otherwise, we just take the data from the healthy sensor.

-## Position Corrections
+## Position corrections
 Position tracking using the optical tracking sensor leads to inaccuracies of 2–5 cm per meter when the robot drives straight.
 After turns, the inaccuracy increases even more.

+<div align="center">
+    <a href="img/lidarDelay.png" target="_blank">
+        <img width="500" src="img/lidarDelay.png" alt="LiDAR Messverzögerung">
+    </a>
+    <p><em>Figure: LiDAR measurement delay of 100–200 ms while cornering.
+The red dots mark the walls detected by the LiDAR.</em></p>
+</div>

 These deviations are not acceptable in the Obstacle Challenge, as they may cause the robot to drive into a wall or hit an obstacle.
 Therefore, the program implements a position reset using the LiDAR:

 - When the robot is stationary, it repositions itself based on the two outer walls.
 The LiDAR detects the distance to the walls and thus determines the robot's position.
 This can not be done while driving, because the lidar measurement is delayed by about 100 to 200ms, so we would already have moved on.

-<div align="center">
-    <a href="img/lidarDelay.png" target="_blank">
-        <img width="500" src="img/lidarDelay.png" alt="LiDAR Messverzögerung">
-    </a>
-    <p><em>Abbildung: LiDAR-Messverzögerung von 100-200ms in der Kurve</em></p>
-</div>

 This type of repositioning has to be manually set up in the programm, after stopping the robot.
 This is done when we need a hight accuracy, for example before scanning the obstacles.

 - While driving, the LiDAR measures the distance to the wall in front and repositions the robot accordingly.
 For this, we do not use the complete 360° scan from the lidar, but we trigger the reposition automatically exactly when the front distance is measured by the lidar.
 On this way we reduce the delay of the lidar measurement.
 This kind of repositioning is automatically triggered when certain conditions are met: